amos-project2/metadata-hub/documentation/wiki/Server.md

 User can directly interact with the API or use the Web User Interface to retrieve metadata information.

 ## Application Programming Interface
-The queries are sent to the http-server using the http POST method.
+The GraphQL queries are sent to the http-server using the http POST method.
 Port and URI of the server are set by the configuration file (metdatahub/configs/environments.deployment.json).
-The default Port is 8080 and the default URI is localhost and the path to the http POST interface is "/graphql".
+The default Port is 8080, and the default URI is localhost, and the path to the http POST interface is "/graphql".

 Using all that information we can now send GraphQL-queries to the server.
 When the server is running a GraphiQL test console can be found here: http://localhost:8080/testconsole/